CS4310-CodeG/FreeNOS/README.md

 - Memory::Range range(Region region) const: returns the memory range for a given memory region.

 - void setRange(Region region, Memory::Range range): sets the memory range for a given memory region.

+"Description of the MemoryMap.h file."
+ChatGPT, 5 May 2023.

 `lib/libarch/MemoryMap.cpp`: The MemoryMap function describes the virtual memory layout of the system.
 In lines 84-95,